danneekim/sandboxReact/useMemo()-hook+React.memo().md

 const ComponentC = () => null;
 ```

-If outermost App component re-renders for whatever reason,
+If outermost App component re-renders for whatever reason:
-	`ComponentA`, `ComponentB` and `ComponentC` will re-render as well.
+- `ComponentA`, `ComponentB` and `ComponentC` will re-render as well.

-Following this order:
 - `App (ContextProvider) -> A -> B -> C`

-If some of your top level components are complex in nature, this could result in some performance hit.
+If some of top level components are complex, this could result in a performance hit.
 To mitigate this issue, you can use `React.memo()`.

 ### If component renders the same result given the same props, wrapping it in a call to React.memo would boost performance by memoizing the result.